ovesnel/HOLPRG-2002/_sources/tasks/task2/step5.rst.txt

 Step 5: Activate Application
 ############################

-To include the app in our project, we need to add a reference to its configuration class in the **INSTALLED_APPS** setting.
-The Config class is in the ``interfaces/apps.py`` file, so its dotted path is 'interfaces.apps.interfacesConfig'.
+To include the app in our project, we need to add a reference to its configuration class in the ``INSTALLED_APPS`` setting.
+The Config class is in the :guilabel:`interfaces/apps.py` file, so its dotted path is 'interfaces.apps.interfacesConfig'.
 Edit the ``netprog/settings.py`` file and add that dotted path to the INSTALLED_APPS setting.
 It’ll look like this:

 .. code-block:: Python
     :caption: netprog/settings.py